 At Tutanota, we take every detail into consideration and make sure that your data is always kept secure.
 For this reason, we also do not offer the option to use standard mail clients via IMAP/Pop as Tutanota’s built-in encryption would not work.
 On top of that, the emails stored in these mail clients would be stored in plain text (unless you encrypt your local hard drive yourself).

 When you are using Tutanota, we have to make sure that your data is always kept secure.
-This is why we plan to build our own desktop clients in the near future.
+This is why we are building our own desktop clients, which have now been relased as beta.
 By building our own clients, we can make sure that your data is always stored encrypted, even when stored locally on your device.

 Encrypted search for maximum security